buun1030/applied-dotnet-core-sqldb/README.md

-# Deploy an ASP.NET Core and Azure SQL Database app to Azure App Service
+# Deploy an ASP.NET Core and SQL Database app to App Service

 ## 1 - Set up the simple application
 ```console